hogyzen12/unruggable-app/README.md

 bundle and push to device.
 APK available for sideloading release as well.

-IPHONES
-tools and cargo make are in charge of building for real iphone deployment.
+For other ditris use hosted assets to make sure it builds IPHONES tools and cargo make are in charge of building for real iphone deployment.